vinc/level/README.md

 Installation
 ------------

+This tool is a wrapper around `amixer` and `xbacklight` so you should install them first.

-First you need to install Rust:
+Then you should install Rust:

     $ curl https://sh.rustup.rs -sSf | sh

-Then you can install the latest stable version with cargo:
+And finally you can install the latest stable version with cargo:

     $ cargo install level